-The Chinese case underlines the need to unpack the policy process and ask who drives policy formulation and implementation.
-The implementation of policies required additional actors, typically at the sub-national level, and cooperation between local government and business.
+This is underlined by the case of China where policy formulation happens mainly at central level in negotiations between various actors (Shen 2016).
+The implementation of policies requires other or additional actors, typically at the sub-national level, and it requires cooperation between local government and business.
 This comes out clearly from the studies of Dai (2015) and Spratt et al. (2014).
 We are also reminded by Spratt et al. (2014) that we must not get carried away with alliance thinking.
 Giving alliances the status of a necessary condition for transformation would not be helpful.
-There are cases when due to fortuitous circumstances things fall into place without actors' shepherding, pushing or pulling.7 In most cases, however, blockages or crises occur that require some form of joint action for policy implementation to happen.
+There are cases when due to fortuitous circumstances things fall into place without actors' shepherding, pushing or pulling.
+In most cases, however, blockages or crises occur that require some form of joint action for policy implementation to happen.
 We learn from Spratt et al. (2014) that greater attention to financial actors would help in understanding how such blockages are resolved.